cylab-tw/mainecoon/README.md

 #### Dependencies

-To run Mainecoon from source, ensure you have the following installed:
+To run Mainecoon from the source, ensure you have the following installed:

 - Node.js (v18.18 or later)
 - npm